Brighter-bits/AdventOfCode2024/ReadME.md

 the return value.
 So I used the putting a function inside a function I learned from my halfway complete Day 16 Part 2 and have the function return a number.

 My god that was fast, I love memoisation.

+# Day 20

+Another maze...
+Why do they keep giving me mazes?
+ERIC WHY????

+I'll go through, note which walls have stuff on the other side, and then use a recursive to get to the end, which I can memoise.

+Scratch that, I can just put every coord into an array, since the index is the number of picoseconds.
+I then find the difference and see if it is above 102 (100 + the two picoseconds cheating), if so then it's valid.

+Part 2?
+What?
+How am I supposed to do this?
+How am I supposed to make a diamond?

+Okay, a few hours and I think I have it, it's a pretty long if statement, but it'll work.
+Nevermind, too low.

+Ok, so the reason it was too low was because I was only looking at the positive coords, which actually may have decreased the number of possible cheats by 75%...

+Whoops.
+But it seems to be working now.
+Nevermind, I forgot that python's range is top exclusive.
+So I was going from -20 to 19.
+Which meant I was slightly off.

+Anyway, technically it's past midnight now, but that's fine.
+I'm still under 24h.

+# Day 21

+Today looks quite complicated, but I think with some recursive stuff, it shouldn't be too bad.

+I'm currently using a whole load of switch statements.
+I have a feeling I was supposed to implement Dijkstra's.

+My worst nightmare happened and I accidentally put in the wrong output, I spent ages debugging that.
+Now, I need 25 robots, so hopefully memoisation will save me.

+Might need to use Counter.

+Today has been tough, not been able to complete it in the day, but I haven't used AId yet.
+I have an idea however, so I need to remember this for tomorrow.

+This isn't going to be elegant.

+To put it simply, it seems the read thing that affects everything is the movement between the numbers, not the direction pads.
+So just get every single combination of the keypad runs and get the smallest one.
+This may not work.
+But I'm hopeful.

+I pray this works tomorrow.

+Urgh, that took far too long.
+Turns out that manually inputting all the codes means that you're likely to input a whole load of stuff wrong and in the wrong order.

+It's done now though.